 Construction and Features

-As a pro-level player, your paddle specifications and features should be different from those used in the beginning of your career.
+As a pro-level player, your paddle specifications and features should be different from those used at the beginning of your career.
 The construction, weight, and strength of your paddle should be carefully considered.

 An edge guard protects the paddle and increases its sturdiness, while an edgeless paddle looks sleek and cuts down on weight.
 For higher-level tournaments, power is more important than control in a paddle.
 A textured surface provides better spin and larger sweet spots, and handle design affects grip.